-- Never give up until you are on the ground – you never know if you’re gonna get a low save.
+- Never give up until you are on the ground – you never know if you’re going to get a low save.

 - Never worry about going over the back of the hill in the UK – you’ll always, always get back somehow.
 If you can get rid of this mental barrier you’ll soon be away.
 Carry on drifting with the thermal as it leaves the hill and soon you’ll find yourself a few thousand feet above new and exciting terrain.
 If you can get rid of any commitments you’ve got that day you’ll have fewer things to worry about.

 - Talk to others and join a group of like minded XC flyers because if you fly in a group you’ll go far.
 The best pilots work together (not alone) – this means going to the hill with others with a plan of flying together.

-- Fly for time, not for distance – just concentrate on staying in the air for as long.
+- Fly for time, not for distance – just concentrate on staying in the air for as long as possible.

 - Don’t try and keep up with the hot ships!
 If you’re on a lower rated wing you’ll just end up speed barring yourself into the ground to keep up.
 Fly at your own pace but try and stay with people going at the same pace as yourself.

 - Choose the best site for flying XC – not the most convenient site for you!
 This might mean driving to England and going flat land flying.

 Getting back is half the fun and just as much adventure as the flight itself.
 It can take longer to get back after a 10 km XC than a 100 km flight and sooner or later you’ll find public transport won’t get you all the way back and you need to hitch.
 Here’s some tips.